bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 On the **system configuration** page you will have an overview about all your configurations defined in your running engine.
 Configurations which are grey, are default values.
-You can hide them if you click on the :guilabel:`Eye` button at the top.
 If you click on the :guilabel:`New` button, you can add new configurations.
 If you want to edit an existing configuration, click on the :guilabel:`Pencil` button.
 If you click on the button :guilabel:`More`, you have the possebility to reset a configuration or view the configuration file.